-800.03 Nonconforming Structures
+805.00 Nonconforming Structures

-- a.
-Any lawful nonconforming structure existing at the time of adoption of this Ordinance, may be occupied, operated and maintained. - b.
-Any alteration, expansion, or change of a structure which already extends into the front, side, or rear setbacks required for the zone shall be permitted by special exception by the Zoning Board of Adjustment if it finds that: - The proposed alteration, expansion, or change will not change the nature and purpose of the present use; and - 2.
+- A. Any nonconforming structure existing at the time of adoption of this Ordinance, may be occupied, operated and maintained. - B. Any increase in the number of bedrooms requires a septic system that complies with the NH Division of Water Supply and Pollution Control and the Town of Brookline in accordance with the provisions of RSA 485-A:38 and the Town of Brookline Zoning Ordinance Section 303.02. - C. Any alteration, expansion, or change of a structure which already extends into the front, side, or rear setbacks required for the zone shall be permitted by special exception by the Zoning Board of Adjustment if it finds that: - 1.
+The proposed alteration, expansion, or change will not change the nature and purpose of the present use; and - 2.
 The proposed alteration, expansion, or change would involve no substantially different effect on the neighborhood; and - 3.
-The proposed alteration, expansion, or change would extend no farther into the setback than that portion of the structure which already resides in that setback. - c.
-Any development which would create a new extension into a setback shall require a variance from the Zoning Board of Adjustment. - d.
-Accessory structures which can meet the setback requirements do not require a special exception or variance. - e.
-Any increase in the number of bedrooms requires a septic system that complies with the NH Division of Water Supply and Pollution Control and the Town of Brookline in accordance with the provisions of RSA 485-A:38 and the Town of Brookline's Zoning Ordinance Section 303.02.
+The proposed alteration, expansion, or change would extend no farther into the setback than that portion of the structure which already resides in that setback. - D. Any development which would create a new extension into a setback shall require a variance from the Zoning Board of Adjustment. - E. Accessory structures which can meet the setback requirements do not require a special exception or variance.